chocolatey-community/chocolatey-packages/automatic/sqlite/README.md

 SQLite is a software library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.

+This package also installs sqlite tools by default - sqldiff, sqlite3, sqlite3_analyzer.

 ## Features

 - Transactions are atomic, consistent, isolated, and durable (ACID) even after system crashes and power failures.